DavidShawver/finalprojectCSC212/readme.md

    ```
 ### Load the CSV Files

-Two sample CSV files are included in this repository to try the program:
+Two sample CSV files are included in this repository to try the program
 <table style="width:100%">
   <tr>
     <th>Filename</th>